kolkhis/tech-notes/linux/bash/arrays.md

 - `read -r -d '' -a FILES`:
     - `read -r`: Handle escape sequences properly.
     - `-d ''`: The delimiter for the array - set to a blank string.
+        - This makes it read to EOF instead of the first newline.
+        - Without this you'd only get the first filename.
     - `-a FILES`: Save in the the `FILES` array.
 - `< <(find . -name '*.md')`: Directing a process substitution to get the list of files.